Friends of the Fells Forest Camp summer programming provides nature-based, experiential learning opportunities for children ages 4-12.

 Our dedicated instructors provide positive and enriching learning opportunities for children through unstructured time-in-nature, opportunistic nature interpretation, and by encouraging self-directed learning and exploration.

-Given that summer schedules are unsettled, we have adjusted our registration and refund policies to accommodate the extraordinary circumstances this season due to COVID.
+In a prior communication, we shared that we have adjusted our registration and refund policies to accommodate the extraordinary circumstances this season due to COVID.
+We’re repeating them here for your convenience.

 To better support Forest Camp families and provide greater flexibility in making summer plans for your child: